mgblackwater/stevekinney.net/content/courses/testing/testing-asynchronous-code.md

 ---
 title: Using Async/Await
 description: Handling asynchronous code with async/await in Vitest.
-modified: 2024-09-28T15:40:44-06:00
+modified: 2024-09-29T16:32:15-06:00
 ---

-As with almost everything in JavaScript, asynchronous code makes everything harder.
+As with almost everything in JavaScript, asynchronous code makes everything harder. (**Spoiler**: But, also—as with almost everything in JavaScript relating to asynchronous code, `async`/`await` tends to make that hard part easier.)

 Consider this test for a moment: